nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-03-deploy-from-visual-studio-2012-to-ios-windows-phone-android-and-windows/index.md

 ---
+title: Deploy from Visual Studio 2012 to iOS, Windows Phone, Android and Windows
+date: 2012-08-03
+author: MrHinsh
 id: "6950"
-title: "Deploy from Visual Studio 2012 to iOS, Windows Phone, Android and Windows"
-date: "2012-08-03"
-categories:
-  - "tools-and-techniques"
-tags:
-  - "configuration"
-  - "develop"
-  - "tfs"
-  - "tfs2010"
-  - "tools"
-  - "visual-studio"
-  - "vs2010"
-  - "vsip"
-coverImage: "nakedalm-experts-visual-studio-alm-5-5.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "deploy-from-visual-studio-2012-to-ios-windows-phone-android-and-windows"
+slug: deploy-from-visual-studio-2012-to-ios-windows-phone-android-and-windows
 aliases:
 - /blog/deploy-from-visual-studio-2012-to-ios-windows-phone-android-and-windows
+tags:
+- configuration
+- develop
+- tfs
+- tfs2010
+- tools
+- visual-studio
+- vs2010
+- vsip
+categories:
+- tools-and-techniques
+coverImage: nakedalm-experts-visual-studio-alm-5-5.png

 ---

 Today I saw a demonstration by [ITR Mobility](http://itr-mobility.com/) of their line of business application support for having one code base, written in C# that can be deployed to practically any platform you like.
 Does that should like it would be of use to you?
 Coz it sure as hell sounds like I could use it.
 I want to build an app… but I want to build in Visual Studio and that would limit me to Windows Phone and I really don’t want to lead Objective C!